proochista/www/content/authors/admin/_index.md

 superuser = true

 # Role/position
-role = "Director of MSc in International Health and Tropical Medicine, Group Head / PI, Member of congregation, Supervisor and Unit Director"
+role = "Associate Professor - International Development and Health, Director of MSc in International Health and Tropical Medicine"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.